 Click on the Core isolation details link.
 Now you can

 enable or disable Memory Integrity as shown below by toggling the switch to

-off.
 As you can see, it is currently disabled.
-Please toggle the button on to enable it.
+Please toggle the button to enable it.

 Once you’ve completed the steps, you will need to restart your computer to apply the new change.

 If memory integrity fails to turn on it may tell you that you have an incompatible device driver already installed.
 Check with the manufacturer of the device to see if they have an updated driver available.

 If they don’t have a compatible driver available, you might be able to remove the device or app that uses that incompatible driver.
 Otherwise, you can uninstall any incompatible drivers.

 Enable or Disable Core Isolation Memory Integrity via the Windows registry

 You can also enable or disable Core Isolation Memory Integrity using Windows registry keys.
 Here are some guides relating to Windows Registry: How to add Registry keys via DISM in Windows, how to Get, Edit, Create and Delete Registry Keys via PowerShell in Windows, and how to disable IE via Group Policy or Windows Registry Settings

 - Use the Windows key + R keyboard shortcut to open the Run command.